gplepage/lsqfit/doc/html/_sources/gvar.txt

 .. autofunction:: gvar.gvar(...)

-Means, standard deviations, variances, formatted strings, and covariance matrices can be extracted from arrays (or dictionaries) of |GVar|\s using:
+Means, standard deviations, variances, formatted strings, covariance matrices and correlation/comparison information can be extracted from arrays (or dictionaries) of |GVar|\s using:

 .. autofunction:: gvar.mean(g)